ssshake/simple-translation/README.md

 ## Change the default language

-This package sets 'en' as the default / fallback language.
-If you wanted to use a different default language you can simply modify the property after instantiating simple-translation.
+This package sets **the first registered language file** as the default / fallback language.
+If you wanted to use a different default language you can simply modify **defaultLanguage** property after instantiating simple-translation.

 ```translate.defaultLanguage = 'de'```